 I happened to catch a sale on super lean ground turkey at my local grocery store.
 I had all the other ingredients, and chili is one of those dishes that is even better as left-overs.
 Also, chili is easy to make in a slow cooker.
 You know how much I ❤ my slow cooker.

 Step one: plan ahead.
 Wednesday night I made a quick stir fry for dinner.
 I sliced some onions for the stir fry and diced some for the chili.
 The cutting board and compost bucket were out anyway, so why drag them out a second time?

 I gave the chili a taste when I got home and added a little pepper and a little oregano.
-I also thought it was a bit too thin.
-I cranked the cooker to high and propped the lid with chop sticks.
+I thought it was a bit too thin, so I cranked the cooker to high and propped the lid with chop sticks.
 Then, it was yard work time.
-Then Mr. Food It Yourself and I hit the gym.
-Then I needed a shower.
+Then, Mr. Food It Yourself and I hit the gym.
+Then, I needed a shower.
 Finally: